 U.S.: Staten Island, New York Hub | NORTH AMERICA

 Christine Chavez – educator, optimist, mother and wife – holds a record of strategic leadership spanning innovative instructional practices that support both student and adult learning.
-Throughout her 20 years in education, she has held progressively prominent roles that include teacher, Reading Recovery Specialist, Literacy Coach and Assistant Principal, Principal and currently Deputy Superintendent of District 31
+Throughout her 23 years in education, she has held progressively prominent roles that include Teacher, Reading Recovery Specialist, Literacy Coach and Assistant Principal, Principal and currently Deputy Superintendent of District 31

 In her current role as Deputy Superintendent of District 31, Christine supports the collective District 31 VISION of equity.
 To empower every student’s voice to cultivate their brilliance & intellectualism, so that they think critically about the world around them, problem solve tomorrow’s future, feel included in the community, value differing perspectives, advocate for themselves – to discover their inner champion, so they are successful post-secondary.
 (VOICE – Vision of Inclusivity & Collective Efficacy).
 She is guided by the beliefs: Our students WILL learn and grow, Staff DESIRE the best for all D31 students, Equity-in-action, Students SHOULD have voice and choice in their learning experiences and Parents are OUR partners.
 She is utilizing her knowledge as a Compassionate Systems Master Practitioner to support the Superintendent and District to simultaneously transform the climate and culture in which students learn in District 31.